iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 _From Feathers guide <https://docs.feathersjs.com/guides/chat/readme.html> with changes for TypeScript and Feathers+ generator.
 Also see <https://medium.com/feathers-plus/feathers-plus-cli-5c7ba0015e8e> ._

-We will use Feathers+ generator, see <https://generator.feathers-plus.com:> instead of ```feathers generate ...``` we will do ```feathers-plus generate ...```, so any existing tutorials can be used.
+We will use Feathers+ generator, see <https://generator.feathers-plus.com:> instead of ```feathers generate ...``` we will do ```feathers-plus generate ...```, so any existing tutorials for FeathersJS can be used.
 BTW, according to the [FeathersJS blog](https://blog.feathersjs.com/feathers-2019-new-years-news-f478d5f2c8cd), Feathers+ is scheduled to move into mainline FeathersJS in Crow release.

 ```bash
 npm i -g @feathers-plus/cli